apache/mina-sshd/docs/server-setup.md

 There is an out-of-the-box `InteractiveProcessShellFactory` that detects the O/S and spawns the relevant shell.
 Note that the `ShellFactory` is not required.
 If none is configured, any request for an interactive shell will be denied to clients.

+Furthermore, one can select a specific factory based on the current session by using an `AggregateShellFactory` that wraps a group of `ShellFactorySelector` - each one tailored for a specific set of criteria.
+The simplest use-case is one the detects the client and provides a specially tailored shell for it - e.g., [the way we do for "WinSCP"](https://issues.apache.org/jira/browse/SSHD-1009) based on the peer client version string.

 * `CommandFactory` - The `CommandFactory` provides the ability to run a **single** direct command at a time instead of an interactive session (it also uses a **different** channel type than shells).
 It can be used **in addition** to the `ShellFactory`.